-The i-STAT Unit-Use Cartridge as an Element of Design Robustness for Point-of-Care Testing

 The analyzer controls all fluid motions in the i-STAT System.
 The calibrant, if applicable, and sample are brought to the sensors under instrument control so that the user does not directly impact on the quality of the analytical process and therefore cannot impinge on the quality of the results.

 Further, the analyzer uses a fluid sensor to electronically verify the proper flow of fluids within the cartridge on every run.
-This can easily be demonstrated by attempting to fool the system by: putting in too much sample putting in too little sample rerunning the same cartridge introducing an air segment into the fluid segment, etc. The analyzer will flag these conditions and not deliver a result.
-3) The design of some unit-use point-of-care devices can allow an entire batch of unit-use devices to be affected by a single event, for example, by leaving a tube of paper strips open and exposed to a high humidity environment.
+This can easily be demonstrated by attempting to fool the system by:

+- · putting in too much sample

+- putting in too little sample

+- rerunning the same cartridge

+- introducing an air segment into the fluid segment, etc. The analyzer will flag these conditions and not deliver a result.

+- 3) The design of some unit-use point-of-care devices can allow an entire batch of unit-use devices to be affected by a single event, for example, by leaving a tube of paper strips open and exposed to a high humidity environment.

 With the i-STAT System, each unitized device is sealed in a separate foil pouch and has its own individual history.
 The only external factor, which can create a shared history among cartridges, is temperature.
 This is controlled by appropriately monitoring the storage environment.

-The Foundation of i-STAT's Quality Control Regimen - The fun checks damental backbone of i-STAT's quality regimen is the series of automatic performed each time a cartridge is run.
-On-Line Tests The tab verified les below list the key elements and operations of the i-STAT System that are each time a cartridge is used.
-For com are also ppleteness, those operations which are qualified by the Electronic Simulator listed.
+The Foundation of i-STAT's Quality Control Regimen - On-Line Tests

+The fundamental backbone of i-STAT's quality regimen is the series of automatic checks performed each time a cartridge is run.

+The tables below list the key elements and operations of the i-STAT System that are verified each time a cartridge is used.

+For completeness, those operations which are qualified by the Electronic Simulator are also listed.

+Unit-Use Cartridge

-Unit-Use Cartridge Verification When Verified Microfabricated Electrochemical Sensor Elements verify sensors are present Every cartridge use verify sensor characteristics are consistent with expectations of a properly manufactured and maintained device (by testing calibration fluid), if applicable Every cartridge use Calibration Fluid (if applicable) • verify fluid is present Every cartridge use • verify fluid is delivered free of bubbles Every cartridge use verify fluid has proper concentration Every cartridge use Fluidic System verify sample holding chamber is sealed Every cartridge use verify fluid flowpaths are intact (no part of the analyzer comes into direct contact with fluid) Every cartridge use verify waste chamber is not occluded Every cartridge use Elements that interact with the handheld analyzer verify electrical contact pads (that allow access to sensor signals) are unoccluded Every cartridge use • verify internal element of cartridge that allows the handheld analyzer to control the release of calibration fluid, if applicable, over the sensors is functioning properly.
-Every cartridge use verify internal element of cartridge that allows the analyzer to control the replacement of calibration fluid, if applicable, with sample is functioning properly Every cartridge use held Analyzer Verification When Verified Motorized Mechanical System verify electrical contact is made with sensors on cartridge Every cartridge use verify ability to properly move calibration fluid, if applicable Every cartridge use verify ability to properly move sample Every cartridge use Electrical Measurement System verify voltage measuring system for potentiometric sensors Electronic Simulator verify current measuring system for amperometric sensors Electronic Simulator verify resistance measuring system for conductometric sensors Electronic Simulator
+Verification When Verified Microfabricated Electrochemical Sensor Elements verify sensors are present verify sensor characteristics are consistent with Every cartridge use expectations of a properly manufactured and maintained device (by testing calibration fluid), if applicable Every cartridge use Calibration Fluid (if applicable) verify fluid is present Every cartridge use verify fluid is delivered free of bubbles Every cartridge use verify fluid has proper concentration Every cartridge use Fluidic System verify sample holding chamber is sealed Every cartridge use verify fluid flowpaths are intact (no part of the analyzer comes into direct contact with fluid) Every cartridge use verify waste chamber is not occluded Every cartridge use Elements that interact with the handheld analyzer verify electrical contact pads (that allow access to sensor signals) are unoccluded Every cartridge use verify internal element of cartridge that allows the handheld analyzer to control the release of calibration fluid, if applicable, over the sensors is functioning properly.
+Every cartridge use verify internal element of cartridge that allows the analyzer to control the replacement of calibration fluid, if applicable, with sample is functioning properly Every cartridge use